EthanLowenthal/GDS-Lens/README.md

 document.body.append(viewer);

-await viewer.load("chip.gds");        // a URL, or bytes you already have await viewer.goToPoint(120.5, -40);   // centre on a coordinate, in microns
+await viewer.load("chip.gds");        // a URL, or bytes you already have await viewer.goToPoint(120.5, -40);   // center on a coordinate, in microns
 ```

-### Or serve the files instead
+### Serve the files instead of bundling

 If you would rather serve a payload than bundle one — for a smaller download
 and a streaming WebAssembly compile — copy `dist/web/` and load its scripts in